NVIDIAGameWorks/RTX-Path-Tracing/README.md

-# Path Tracing SDK v1.3.0
+# RTX Path Tracing v1.3.0

 ![Title](./images/r-title.png)

 ## Overview

-Path Tracing SDK is a code sample that strives to embody years of ray tracing and neural graphics research and experience.
+RTX Path Tracing is a code sample that strives to embody years of ray tracing and neural graphics research and experience.
 It is intended as a starting point for a path tracer integration, as a reference for various integrated SDKs, and/or for learning and experimentation.

 The base path tracing implementation derives from NVIDIA’s [Falcor Research Path Tracer](https://github.com/NVIDIAGameWorks/Falcor), ported to approachable C++/HLSL [Donut framework](https://github.com/NVIDIAGameWorks/donut).